Having a transplant kidney biopsy: your questions answered

 What treatment will I need?

 If your biopsy result shows that you need treatment, this may include a steroid injection into a vein.
-The injection takes one hour to give, and you will need one each day for three days.
+The injection takes 1 hour to give.
+You will need 1 injection each day for 3 days.
 It may be possible for you to go home between these treatments.

 Where is the biopsy done?

-Usually we do biopsies in our clean procedure room next to Marlowe Ward at Kent and Canterbury Hospital.
-Sometimes your biopsy may need to be done in the X-ray Department.
+We do most biopsies in our clean procedure room next to Marlowe Ward, at Kent and Canterbury Hospital.
+Sometimes, biopsies are done in the X-ray Department.

 Will I have to stay in hospital?